cooperwalter/fosmis/README.md

 This project is a simulation of different investment strategies on the S&P 500 index.
 It uses the data from the S&P 500 index and simulates different investment strategies over a specified period.

+## TODO

+- [ ] Add data farther into S&P500 history
+- [ ] Allow for different market indices
+- [ ] Allow for picking best performing *configuration* of a strategy for a given scenario

 ## Project Structure

 - **src/main.ts**: The entry point of the application.
 It sets up the simulation and outputs the results.